 In the realistic world description, Newtonian kinetic equation (i.e., the equation of the chain of causality) was final in a sense.
-However, in the linguistic world description, the problem "What is causality?" is not solved yet (cf. Note 7.11).
+However, in the linguistic world description, the problem "What is causality?" is not solved yet.
 For the complete answer to the problem, we had wait for the appearance of quantum language (Axiom 2 (causal relation) in Sec.1.1.1, also, see ref.
 [32]).